andreagulp/org-app-tutorial/README.md

 }
 ```

+Notice how we are hooking getEmployees() in componentDidMount.
+This is will make the employees DB load together with teams.
+We could use a different approach, for example we could fire getEmployees() only if a team is selected.

+At the end of each part (at least) commit the project in you github repo.

 # Part 4
 Add, Edit, Delete Operation with teams DB

 # Part 5
+Add, Edit, Delete Operation with employees DB

+# Part 6
+Add filters and search to employees and teams

+# Part 7
 Build and Deploy to Bluemix